boots-edu/textbook/source/original/week9.md

 Here you can see the structure created for us.
 This does not attach the component to anything, it just creates the files for us.

-To add the fancy\-image somewhere inside main\-component, we edit main component's files.
+To add the fancy-image somewhere inside main-component, we edit main component's files.

-The div image\-holder is where we attach our component.
+The div image-holder is where we attach our component.
 We have also added two buttons which we can use to control our fancy image component.

 We can run this to make sure it worked with npm run start.
-We should see the default text for fancy\-image and 2 buttons on the screen.
+We should see the default text for fancy-image and 2 buttons on the screen.

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#D4D4D4">MainComponent</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">extends</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#D4D4D4">EzComponent</span>  <span style="color:#D4D4D4"> {</span>